 - The difference between planning permission and building regulations (Video) - confused?
 Let us explain.

 - How to make a building regulations application (Video) - Does your build require an application?
 Read our guide on what to apply for and how.

-- Make a building regulation application enquiry - Submit directly to your local authority and track progress.
+- Make a building control application - Submit directly to your local authority and track progress.

 Loft conversions, garage conversions and conservatories